hermeticMind/hermeticMind.github.io/src/Markdown/constructionOfSigils.md

 We will be using a magic sqaure of degree 6 and permutate the alphabet according to the occurences in the english dictionary.
 This is monstly because it gives the best results.

 <interactive name="MagicSquareSigil" value="Banana">
-_Designed by Hermetic Mind using a magic square of degree 6 in order to avoid the dividing process.
-Additionally, the alphabet gets ordered by the amount of occurences in the English dictionary.
-The graphics are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)._

 </interactive>

-If we want to encode a value with repeating patterns like "banana", this method will loose information

 <interactive name="MagicSquareSigil" value="Bana">
-_Designed by Hermetic Mind using a magic square of degree 6 in order to avoid the dividing process.
-Additionally, the alphabet gets ordered by the amount of occurences in the English dictionary.
-The graphics are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)._
 </interactive>

+If we want to encode a value with repeating patterns like "banana", this method will loose information.
+One might want to add, that this is not necessarily a bad thing, it is just something one needs to keep in mind, when coosing the a method for constructing sigils.

 ### Construction using a Circle